observablehq/plot/docs/interactions/brush.md

 })
 ```

-The brush mark does not require data.
-When added to a plot, it renders a [brush](https://d3js.org/d3-brush) overlay covering the frame.
 The user can click and drag to create a rectangular selection, drag the selection to reposition it, or drag an edge or corner to resize it.
 Clicking outside the selection clears it.

 ## 1-D brushing